ak47andrew/virtual-console/docs/src/palette.md

 And save with `.pal` extension.
 You'll understand that mischief managed if the generated file starts with `JASC-PAL`

 > Note: you need to use this palette for all your art that you're gonna use in the console.
-The PNGs you're gonna save will be treated basically index arrays and if you use wrong palette - you're gonna get wrong colors at runtime
+The PNGs you're gonna save will be basically treated as index arrays and if you use wrong palette - you're gonna get wrong colors at runtime

 ## Convention